Our vision for Nottinghamshire is a healthy, prosperous and greener future for everyone. To achieve that we’ll focus on:

 - Collaborate – engage with communities, partners

 Nottinghamshire is the best of both worlds.
 Unrivalled places to live, good schools, good housing, decent road and rail connectivity, excellent digital connectivity.
 It is a good place to work.
-This is not just beneficial to potential applicants but is the bedrock for driving economic growth in the county.
+This is not just beneficial to potential applicants but is the bedrock for driving health, wellbeing and prosperity in the county.

-In taking this role on, you will be exposed to a broad portfolio of projects and programmes.
-These aren’t just ideas, there is political and corporate support for them and momentum to build on.
-Nottinghamshire doesn’t do things on a small scale and for the right person, this will be career enhancing.
+In taking this role on, you will be driving change across all public health domains in a team that benefits from strong political and corporate support and momentum to build on.
 Nottinghamshire County Council wants to shape the county and design solutions that work for our communities.

 In addition to all of the brilliant programmes and opportunities, the team you will work with should not be underestimated.
 The team culture is collaborative, ambitious, engaging, good humoured, and people get on.
 People work with each other and for each other.